Digital-Apprentice/PTW_PICO_Micropython__control_software/Readme.md

 At the beginning, all electronic elements were selected and appropriate electrical diagrams were made.
 Then, an electrical diagram was made and a PCB design based on it, integrating all control components.
 All elements of the system were made in-house (including PCB).
-Plastic elements were designed in Autodesk Fusion 360 and printed on 3D printing.
+Plastic elements were designed in Autodesk Fusion 360 and printed on 3D printer.

 ### This is the hardware part of entire project which contains: